Condor-Performance-Modeling/how-to/README.md

 which riscv64-unknown-linux-gnu-gcc
 ```

-If not export to your PATH variable as shown.
+If not, add it to your PATH variable as shown.

 ```
 export PATH=$RV_LINUX_TOOLS/bin:$PATH